 One of my favourite cookies for the holiday season is shortbread.
 My grandmother used to make these cookies every Christmas, melt in your mouth, buttery and soft.
 For this recipe, I have shown how they can be decorated using royal icing.
-I like to use gel food colouring because the liquid colouring can make the icing to runny.
+I like to use gel food colouring as liquid colouring may make the icing too fluid.
 To layer the icings allow the first layer to set before adding another colour.
 Have fun decorating!

 Preparation time: 1 hour + overnight + time for decorating

 1 cup cornstarch

 1 vanilla bean, scrape the seed from inside the bean

 ½ cup meringue powder

 Gel food coloring

 Preheat your oven to 375°F.

 Add the butter and the seeds from the vanilla pod to the mixing bowl of a standing mixer fitted with the whisk attachment.